-A true local’s pub where friends gather for good food and drinks in a warm and comfortable environment, everyone feels right at home at Flanagan’s.
+A true locals’ pub where family and friends gather for great food, good times and live music in a warm and comfortable environment.
+Everyone feels right at home at Flanagan’s!

-We offer authenitc Irish fayre, premium beers and spirits.
-With menu selections ranging from traditional Fish N’ Chips, Shepherd’s Pie, Bangers N’ Mash and Corned Beef & Cabbage to delicious Salads, Sandwiches and Burgers.
-Our signature Corned Beef Sandwich is one of a kind; and no trip to Park City is complete without a stop to Flanagan’s for our famous Irish Coffee with brown surgar and home made whipped cream.
+We offer authentic Irish fayre, premium beers and spirits.
+With menu selections ranging from traditional Fish N’ Chips, Shepherd’s Pie, Bangers’ n’ Mash and Corned Beef & Cabbage to delicious Salads, Sandwiches and Burgers.
+Our signature Corned Beef Sandwich is one of a kind; and no trip to Park City is complete without a stop at Flanagan’s for our famous Irish Coffee with home-made whipped cream.

-Flanagan’s interior was hand crafted and designed to recreate a small “cottage Pub”.
-With it’s dark wooden floors, guests can enjoy an excellent dining experience in a relaxed atmosphere
+Flanagan’s interior was hand-crafted and designed to recreate a small cottage pub.
+With dark wooden floors and authentic Irish furnishings guests can enjoy an excellent dining experience in a relaxed atmosphere.